Abnormally Dry Conditions Expand

 KBDI and Dead Fuel Moisture data can be found through the:

-From November 21st through November 26th, temperatures will average below normal and precipitation will average near normal.
-During this time frame, the daily average temperatures range from 26 to 31 degrees and the normal precipitation is around four tenths of an inch.
+From August 22nd through August 27th, both temperatures and precipitation will average above normal.
+During this time frame, the daily average temperatures range from 65 to 70 degrees and the normal precipitation is around 8 tenths of an inch.

-From November 27th through December 3rd, the Climate Prediction Center (CPC) is forecasting below-normal temperatures and precipitation.
-During this time frame, the daily average temperatures range from 22 to 27 degrees and the normal precipitation is around four tenths of an inch.
+From August 28th through September 3rd, the Climate Prediction Center (CPC) is forecasting below-normal temperatures and above-normal precipitation.
+During this time frame, the daily average temperatures range from 64 to 69 degrees and the normal precipitation is around an inch.